TACC/Lmod/docs/source/055_module_names.rst

 The modulefiles contain commands that change the user's environment to make an application or library available to a user.
-So loading a modulefile named gcc/7.1 should hopefully make the programs Gnu Compiler Collection (i.e. gcc, gfortran and g++ compilers) available to be used by a user.
+So loading a modulefile named gcc/7.1 should hopefully make the programs Gnu Compiler Collection (i.e. gcc, gfortran and g++ compilers) available to a user.

 So the ``gcc/7.1`` module is a file named either 7.1 or 7.1.lua depending on whether the commands are written in TCL or Lua respectively and